-The purpose of this notice is to reaffirm the University’s long-standing policy of primary fiscal responsibility and accountability for extramural projects.
+To reaffirm the university’s long-standing policy of primary fiscal responsibility and accountability for extramural projects.

-All faculty and staff who engage in or propose to engage in sponsored projects; All federal and nonfederal sponsored projects.
+All faculty and staff who engage in or propose to engage in sponsored projects; all federal and non-federal sponsored projects.

-Delinquent or uncollectable payments from sponsors create situations where total expenditures exceed the amount of receipts collected, both on federally and non-federally funded projects.
+Delinquent or uncollectable payments from sponsors create situations where total expenditures exceed the number of receipts collected, both on federally and non-federally funded projects.
 In these cases, the principal investigator and other project staff are usually the first to become aware of either the sponsor’s potential dissatisfaction with project results or the sponsor’s financial difficulties.
 It is extremely important to minimize the financial damage when such facts are known.
-Spending should be stopped immediately and Research and Sponsored Programs should be notified through the Dean or Director’s office.
-While RSP, along with the Office of Legal Services, will make every effort to alleviate the difficulties, ultimate financial liability again rests with the Dean/Director.
+Spending should be stopped immediately and Research and Sponsored Programs should be notified through the dean or director’s office.
+While Research and Sponsored Programs, along with the Office of Legal Affairs, will make every effort to alleviate the difficulties, ultimate financial liability again rests with the dean/director.